 A Purchase Agreement Solidifies Your Sale: Here’s What You Need to Know Before Signing

 As a seller, you’ll first encounter a purchase agreement when you receive an offer from a buyer.
-The purchase agreement outlines the buyer’s offer price, along with contingencies, financing terms, closing costs, possession date, and more.
+It outlines the buyer’s offer price, along with contingencies, financing terms, closing costs, possession date, and more.

-A purchase agreement is an offer that evolves into a contract
+In other words, a purchase agreement is an offer that evolves into a contract.

-“The purchase agreement not only sets the price being offered by the buyer but also terms and conditions,” says top real estate agent Jeffrey Cummings, who has 17 years of experience in the Greater Indianapolis Area.
-He shares that the document typically is seven to 10 pages long.
+“The purchase agreement not only sets the price being offered by the buyer but also terms and conditions,” says top real estate agent Jeffrey Cummings, who has 19 years of experience in the Greater Indianapolis Area.
+He shares that the document is typically seven to 10 pages long.

 Here are some of the key elements of a purchase agreement: